 frog."
 He looked, and he saw a frog get bit by a poisonous snake -- a rattler.

 Here was a rattlesnake who just let go of a frog.
 And he was watching that.

 The rattlesnake had been disturbed, and crawled away for a distance.
 The

 Indian probably was ready to shoot it, but the rattlesnake let the frog

-And the Indian was setting there watching.
+And the Indian was sitting there watching.
 It was years ago.
 He was

 watching that frog.
 "I wonder what he'll do now.
 He got bit."
 He was

 watching

-it, for it to die or something.
+it, waiting for it to die or something.
 The boy sat there and watched.
 The western

 boy just sat there and watched the frog.
 So the frog came to.
 He started